oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 > * C.16 Update "working" Branch in the Personal Fork with OASIS Repo "working" Branch (do this if pull request have been approved to the "working" branch of the OASIS Repo)

-> To-Do:  Review comments on the GDoc to identify other to-do items and/or capture as GH issues

 * * *